Q: What kind of slatwall panels do the accessories on your website fit?

 Q: Do any of your accessories work in other applications other than on slatwall?

 A: The Schulte Accessories fit The Wall Grid, which attaches to the wall (hardware included) and can also be mounted directly to the wall as they are equipped with holes that are spaced 16” apart.
-Hardware is not included, but your local hardware store can find the right size and anchor for attaching to studs or masonry.
+Hardware is not included with the accessories, but your local hardware store can find the right size and anchor for attaching to studs or masonry.

 Q: Can I hang tool holders, sports hooks and other items on slatwall if they were not made for slatwall?

-A: Yes, the best items to buy to make non-slatwall items fit slatwall are the Heavy Duty LOK and the HandiWall Locking Accessory Clip.
+A: Yes, the best item to buy to make non-slatwall items fit slatwall is the HandiWall Locking Accessory Clip.

 Q: Do I have to put trim on both sides and the top and bottom of my slatwall panels?